-- Receives benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision, or did so in the 2019-2020 school year;
+- Is approved to receive benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision in the 2019-2020, 2020-2021, or 2021-2022 school year;

-- Received a Federal Pell Grant during the current award year;
+- Received a Federal Pell Grant during the current award year; or

 - The end of the program may not be timed to your billing cycle for service.
 This may result in you receiving less than the full monthly service discount in the final month of the program.
 In the event that you might receive a partial benefit in the last month of the program, Waitsfield and Champlain Valley Telecom must receive your permission before they can charge you an amount higher than what you would pay if the full Emergency Broadband Benefit is applied to your broadband bill.
 In other words, if you were receiving a $50 discount off of your broadband bill, but based on the available funds in the program, there is only enough to provide you with a $40 discount, your provider must have your permission to charge you the additional $10.

 - Households will need to opt-in or request to continue broadband services when the program ends.
 If you don’t opt-in or select a new service plan with Waitsfield and Champlain Valley Telecom, your broadband service will end once the program ends.
 Even if you had service with Waitsfield and Champlain Valley Telecom before enrolling in the Emergency Broadband Benefit, you will need to opt-in to continue broadband services after the program ends.